kishore-rajkumar/java8-features/README.md

 ## 3. Functional Interface

-An interface with only single abstract method is called functional interface.<br/>
+An interface with only single abstract method is called functional interface.

 You can either use the predefined functional interface provided by Java or create your own functional interface and use it.

+## 4. Interface Changes – default method and static method

+Prior to java 8, interface in java can only have abstract methods.
+All the methods of interfaces are public & abstract by default.

+Java 8 allows the interfaces to have default and static methods.

+The reason we have default methods in interfaces is to allow the developers to add new methods to the interfaces without affecting the classes that implements these interfaces.